Việt Khê: Artifacts

 The tho (thố) is a bronze hemispherical vessel with outward sloping sides standing on a low tripod pedestal, similar to an incense bowl.
 One of the examples recovered from Viet Khe stands 22.5 cm tall and is decorated with rows of spiral and geometric patterns.

 The binh (bình) is a globular vessel, wider on the sides than vertically, standing on a high pedestal similar to a circular base.
 It has two handles at the top and its lid is decorated with further geometric decorations.
 One of the examples unearthed was 21 cm in height and 24.7 cm in diameter.

 One example of the au (âu), a basin with a handle, supported by a pedestal, was found at Viet Khe.
 A dinh, a basin supported by three legs was found, which resembled the li of China.
-The khay is an artefact not similar to modern implements, consistings of a low tray wide large handles, decorated with triangular figures and spiral motifs.
-An am found in the excavation is a rounded vessel with a spout resembling that of a kettle, was undecorated and damaged.
+The khay is an artefact not similar to modern implements, consisting of a low tray wide large handles, decorated with triangular figures and spiral motifs.
+An am found in the excavation, a rounded vessel with a spout resembling that of a kettle, was undecorated and damaged.

 A set of ornamented bronze ladles (muôi) were also unearthed, all of approximately 20 cm long.
 One was decorated with depictions of flying birds and geometric patterns, while another showed a picture of a man playing music.
 The circular motifs in the artefacts excavated at Viet Khe were not restricted to the bronze specimens, with a piece of leather also being ornamented in this way.
-The coffins also held sooden hafts for use in speartips, impressions of matting on soul and items of lacquer, cloth and basketry.
+The coffins also held wooden hafts for use in speartips, impressions of matting on soil and items of lacquer, cloth and basketry.